verse-pbc/plur/README.md

 ### iOS and macOS

-You'll need to clone the `flutter_link_previewer` repo and have it next to your `plur` directory, assuming `plur` is the name of the directory that contains this repo.
+This project has a local path dependency on [flutter_link_previewer](https://github.com/flyerhq/flutter_link_previewer).
+Therefore, you'll need to clone the `flutter_link_previewer` repo and have it next to your `plur` directory, assuming `plur` is the name of the directory that contains this repo.
 For example, your directories will need to look something like this:

 ```
 ~/Code/plur
 ~/Code/flutter_link_previewer
 ```

-So, to get this to build:
+So, to pull down this dependency and build:

-1. Clone the flutter_link_previewer repo: `git clone git@github.com:flyerhq/flutter_link_previewer.git`
+1. Clone the `flutter_link_previewer` repo: `git clone git@github.com:flyerhq/flutter_link_previewer.git`
 2. Change to the `plur` directory where you’ll run the rest of the commands: `cd plur`
-2. `git submodule init`
+2. `git submodule init` (if you haven’t already)
 3. `flutter pub get`
-4. `flutter build ios`
+4. `flutter build ios --debug`
 5. Open the workspace, which you can do from Terminal: `open ios/Runner.xcworkspace/`
 6. In the top middle of Xcode, Select `Runner` and a simulator or device
 7. Build and run!